- Transportation & Parking

 Rockville is committed to the goal of maintaining livable residential neighborhoods.
 A threat to that quality of life is excessive speeds on residential streets and excessive vehicular traffic, especially where neither the origin nor destination of traffic lie within the neighborhood.
 Excessive volume contributes to increased noise, vibration, air pollution, and visual intrusion.
 Additional traffic loads also hasten the deterioration of the streets themselves.

 To counter the effects of non-neighborhood traffic and excessive speeding, the Traffic and Transportation Division has developed strategies to divert or otherwise alter traffic flow through neighborhoods, as well as strategies to calm traffic and reduce speeds.
 Remedial measures to reduce traffic volume and speeds have proven to be generally successful, both in Rockville and in many other communities.
 Effective plans to control neighborhood traffic can create a safer, more pleasant residential environment.
+These strategies and criteria for their implementation are described in Rockville's Guidelines for Neighborhood Traffic Management.

 Traffic Petition Request